 Those who make the effort of going all the way to Cagliari find themselves in a beautiful city that hasn’t been spoiled by a large number of tourists and where there is a wonderful local feel.

 Libarium bar and terrace is the perfect place to admire the sunset.
-Castello is also where Cagliari cathedral is located, as well as the three watch towers.
+Castello is also where Cagliari Cathedral is located, as well as the three watchtowers.
 Porta di San Pancrazio is open to the public and visitors can go all the way to the top for a spectacular view.

 Not far from Castello there is a gorgeous Roman amphitheater where there occasionally are concerts in the summer months.
 La Marina and Stampace are the most lively areas of the center, as they are packed with restaurants and bars.
-San Giovanni has seen a lot of renovation in the recent years and it is a great area to go for an afternoon walk and to admire the colorful buildings, as well as for shopping.
+San Giovanni has seen a lot of renovation in recent years and it is a great area to go for an afternoon walk and to admire the colorful buildings, as well as for shopping.

 Cagliari also has a few lovely beaches which are within easy reach via public transportation from the city center.

 Recommended by Leah from The Kid BucketList

 With the incredible Rocca Antica castle at the top of the hamlet, the village cascades down the hill to the 1700s built Villa Garzoni and its incredible gardens.

 Collodi was the home of one of Italy’s most cherished writers, Carlo Lorenzini, who took the pen name Carlo Collodi in honor of the village.
 He was, of course, the creator of Pinocchio!